Robert A. Millikan House: Description and history

 Robert Millikan, an Illinois native who received the first Ph.D. in physics from Columbia University, moved into this house about 1907.
 He was at the time serving as a professor and researcher in the University of Chicago physics department.
 It is there that he organized and performed his famous oil-drop experiment, which provided the most accurate measure of the time of the electrical charge of an electron.
-He also established experimental apparatus that was used to confirm the photoelectric effect postulated by Albert Einstein in 1905.
-For these works Millikan was awarded the 1923 Nobel Prize in Physics.
+He also established an experimental apparatus that was used to confirm the photoelectric effect postulated by Albert Einstein in 1905.
+For these works, Millikan was awarded the 1923 Nobel Prize in Physics.
 Millikan was seen then as one of the leaders of growing American dominance in his field.

 Millikan moved out of this house in 1921, when he took a position at what is now the California Institute of Technology.
 The house remains a private residence.